John LaFalce: Congress

 After the 2000 census, New York lost two congressional districts.
 One plan called for the merger of LaFalce's territory with the neighboring 27th district of Republican Jack Quinn, a longtime friend who represented the other portion of Buffalo.
 The final map merged his district with the Rochester-based 28th District of fellow Democrat Louise Slaughter.
 The new district retained Slaughter's district number, but geographically was more LaFalce's district; indeed, only a narrow band of territory from Buffalo to Rochester connected the two areas.
 Nonetheless, LaFalce did not seek reelection in 2002.

 Later career

 LaFalce served on the Board of Directors of State Bancorp, Inc., then parent company of State Bank of Long Island from 2007 to 2012.

 LaFalce was Banking Board Member at the New York State Banking Department from 2008 to 2011.

-He served as the Chairman and Director of Erie County Industrial Development Agency from April 1, 2012 to May 2013 and is a member of the advisory board to the Canadian American Business Council.
+He served as the Chairman and Director of Erie County Industrial Development Agency from April 1, 2012, to May 2013 and was a member of the advisory board to the Canadian American Business Council.

-Personal life
+Personal life and death

-He is married to the former Patricia Fisher and they have one son, Martin, who is a graduate of Georgetown University Law Center and currently works as a public interest lawyer in New York City.
+LaFalce was married to Patricia Fisher and had one son, Martin, who is a graduate of Georgetown University Law Center.
+Martin served as a public interest lawyer in New York City, and now is a law professor at St John's University School of Law.

+LaFalce died from kidney failure at a hospice in Lockport, New York, on April 11, 2025, at the age of 85.